William Dunkin: Writing

 Swift speaks of him as "a gentleman of much wit and the best English as well as Latin poet in this kingdom".
-Swift, writing of the "Vindication of the Libel", says "that poem was, I know, written by my very worthy friend Dr. Dunkin, with whom I have spent many a jovial evening; he was a man of genuine true wit and a delightful companion."
+Writing of the "Vindication of the Libel", he also says "that poem was, I know, written by my very worthy friend Dr. Dunkin, with whom I have spent many a jovial evening; he was a man of genuine true wit and a delightful companion."